lindem/FirstContract/README.md

 need it), sometimes it's nice, during development, to have code just die if types don't match.

-If you declare a function that should take a non-negative, proper number, and return a non-negative, proper number, and you want code to die then and there if that isn't the case, then contracts are a tool to do that.
+If you declare a function that should take (for example)) a non-negative, proper number, and return a non-negative, proper number, and you want code to die then and there if that isn't the case, then contracts are a tool to do that -- think "type constraints" for the application of functions to both parameters and return value.

+Aside from that, this library contains transparent check functions (so-called elementary contracts) which are easy to apply and don't get in the way. "

 Firstcontract will throw Exceptions to have your code die.
 It doesn't require you to even touch the function you are making a contract for.
 It's got a terse syntax and is on npm.

-## getting firstcontract
+## Getting FirstContract

 You can install firstcontract through npm, by typing